This post may contain affiliate links. Please read our disclosure policy.

 - Butter – The more, the better.
 You’re gonna need napkins for this sammie!

-- Spread mustard both halves of bread, the smear one half with some butter.
-How much is completely up to you…but if you don’t need napkins when you eat it, you didn’t use enough.
+Spread mustard on both halves of bread, then smear one half with some butter.
+How much is completely up to you… but if you don’t need napkins when you eat it, you didn’t use enough!

 - Shredded Chicken Parmesan Sandwich

 - Asiago Roast Beef Sliders

 - Crispy Chicken Sandwich